Documentary, presentation shine light on human trafficking prevention efforts

 To register for “Human Trafficking in N.C.” documentary screening and the panel discussion, visit www.ncstophumantrafficking.org/learning-opportunities/

 Also coming up, the Pitt County Coalition Against Human Trafficking will host a presentation by Liz Liles, founder of Daughters of Worth, at 9:30 a.m.
 Jan.
-20 at the Heart for ENC conference room, 101 W 14th St. (behind the main facility).
+20 at the Heart for ENC conference room, 101 W. 14th St., in Greenville.
 Liles will talk about how her organization serves victims of trafficking in Pitt and surrounding counties and what challenges it faces due to COVID-19 and gaps in services provided by various communities.

-Liles, who is running for mayor in Greenville, is CEO and founder of Daughters of Worth, launched in 2015 to provide mentoring, therapeutic services, advocacy and assistance with basic emergency needs for girls.

-“Liz is a long-time colleague who has worked closely with NC Stop Human Trafficking and a long-time member of the Pitt County Coalition Against Human Trafficking,” said Strickland, who serves as facilitator of PCCAHT.
+Liles is CEO and founder of Daughters of Worth, launched in 2015 to provide mentoring, therapeutic services, advocacy and assistance with basic emergency needs for girls.
+Liles has worked closely with NC Stop Human Trafficking and a long-time member of the Pitt County Coalition Against Human Trafficking.